-- 204. Epic restates, re-alleges, and incorporates by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein. - 205.
+205. 167.
 Defendants' conduct violates Section 1 of the Sherman Act, which prohibits "[e]very contract, combination in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations".

-15 U.S.C. § 1. - 206.
+15 U.S.C. § 1.

+206. 168.
 Google, except Google Payment, forces app developers to enter its standardized DDA, including Developer Program Policies integrated into that Agreement, as a condition of having their apps distributed through Google's monopolized app store, Google Play Store.
 The relevant provisions of these agreements unreasonably restrain and substantially foreclose competition in the Android In-App Payment Processing Market.

-- 207. Section 3.2 of the DDA requires that Android app developers enter into a separate agreement with Google's payment processor, Defendant Google Payment, in order to receive payment for apps and content distributed through the Google Play Store.
+enter into a separate agreement with Google's payment processor, Defendant Google Payment, in order to receive payment for apps and content distributed through the Google Play Store.
 This includes payments related to in-app purchases of digital content.
-Further, Google's Developer Program Policies, compliance with which Section 4.1 of the DDA makes obligatory, require that apps distributed through the Google Play Store "must use [Google Play In-app Billing, offered by Google Payment] as the method of payment" for such in-app purchases.
-While Google's Policies exclude certain types of transactions from this requirement, such as the purchase of "primarily ... physical" goods and services or of digital content that may be consumed outside of the app itself, Google expressly applies its anti-competitive mandate to all "Playdistributed apps . . . if they require or accept payment for access to features or services, including any app functionality, digital content or goods", which includes Fortnite. - 208.
-The challenged provisions serve no sufficient legitimate or procompetitive purpose and unreasonably restrain and substantially foreclose competition in the Android In-App Payment Processing Market and, in the alternative, the Android Games Payment Processing Market. - 209.
+Further, Google's Developer Program Policies, compliance with which Section 4.1 of the DDA makes obligatory, require that apps distributed through the Google Play Store "must use [Google Play In-app Billing, foffered by Google Payment] as the method of payment" for such in-app purchases.
+While Google's Policies exclude certain types of transactions from this requirement, such as the purchase of "solelyprimarily... physical products" goods and services or of "digital content that may be consumed outside of the app itself?, Google expressly applies its anti-competitive mandate to everyall "game downloaded on Google Play" and to all purchased "gamePlay-distributed apps... if they require or accept payment for access to features or services, including any app functionality, digital content or goods", such as purchases made withinwhich includes Fortnite.

+208. 170.
+The challenged provisions serve no sufficient legitimate or pro-competitive purpose and unreasonably restrain and substantially foreclose competition in the Android In-App Payment Processing Market and, in the alternative, the Android Games Payment Processing Market.

+- 209. 171.
 Defendants' conduct affects a substantial volume of interstate as well as foreign commerce. - 210.
-Defendants' conduct has substantial anti-competitive effects, including increased prices and costs, reduced innovation and quality of service, and lowered output. - 211.
-As an app developer and as the developer of a competing in-app payment processing solution, Epic has been harmed by Defendants' anti-competitive conduct in a manner that the antitrust laws were intended to prevent.
+172. Defendants' conduct has substantial anti-competitive effects, including increased prices and costs, reduced innovation and quality of service, and lowered output. - 211.
+173. As an app developer and as the developer of a competing in-app payment processing toolsolution, Epic has been harmed by Defendants' anti-competitive conduct in a manner that the antitrust laws were intended to prevent.
 Epic has been substantially foreclosed from the market and has suffered and continues to suffer damages and irreparable injury, and such damages and injury will not abate until an injunction ending Google's anti-competitive conduct issues.